dortania/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 | ![](../images/OCLP-allow-native-models.png) | ![](../images/OCLP-smbios-settings.png) |

-Build and install OpenCore again, reboot back to the OS.
-Enable Universal Control as explained in [Enabling Universal Control section.](#enabling-universal-control)
+Build and install OpenCore again, and reboot back to the OS.
+Enable Universal Control as explained in the [Enabling Universal Control section.](#enabling-universal-control)

 You should now be prompted to log back into iCloud by your Mac.
-This means you were successful, otherwise, verify you are correctly following the steps listed above, or else ask on the Discord group for assistance on [#misc-help](https://discord.gg/rqdPgH8xSN).
+If you get this prompt, you have successfully configured SMBIOS spoofing.
+Otherwise, verify that you have correctly followed the steps listed above, or ask on the Discord server for further assistance in [#misc-help](https://discord.gg/rqdPgH8xSN).